LegendaryLinux/arch76-oryxpro5/README.md

 ## Part 5: Choose and configure a graphics mode

 You have three options to choose from in this section:
-1. **onboard-graphics** - Use only the onboard Intel GPU, and keep the Nvidia GPU powered off.
+1. **onboard-graphics** - Use only the onboard Intel GPU to render your display.
+External displays will not function in this mode.
-This option consumes the least amount of power.

 2. **discrete-graphics** - Use only the Nvidia GPU to render your display(s).
-Both the Intel and the Nvidia GPUs will be powered on at all times.
-This gives the best graphical performance, but consumes the most power.
+This gives the best graphical performance.

 3. **hybrid-graphics** - Use the Intel GPU to render everything by default, and selectively render applications with the Nvidia GPU.
-Both GPUs remain powered on at all times, though this consumes less power than discrete-graphics mode.

 ## Part 5a: onboard-graphics mode